Level of Study

-The exam is marked in the grade scale A-F, where F is a fail.
+The grading scale A-F is used, where F is a fail.

-The exam is offered each semester: the regular exam at the end of the spring semester and the re-take exam middle of the autumn semester.
+An exam in ENG114 is offered each semester - the regular exam at the end of the spring semester, and the re-take exam in the middle of the fall semester.

 The curriculum is comprised of general topics in English grammar.
 The reading list will be available by 1 December for the Spring Semester.